-When and where is the Autumn edition of All Those Food Market?
+When and where is the Spring edition of All Those Food Market?

-The Autumn edition of All Those Food Market will take place on November 1st and 2nd at Moll de la Fusta (Moll de Bosch i Alsina 1, 08039 Barcelona).
+The Spring edition of All Those Food Market will take place on April 25 and 26 at Moll de la Fusta (Moll de Bosch i Alsina 1, 08039 Barcelona).
 We look forward to seeing you there!

 What is All Those Food Market?